Link

 2. Every meeting must start and end on time.

-1. Whoever joins late to the meeting can catch up using the agenda -> if you are late, we don’t wait.
+1. Whoever joins late to the meeting can catch up using the agenda.

 2. When the meeting agenda is fully covered, the meeting must be ended.